T-Mobile 5G came a little after its rivals launched their own networks, but it's here and it's nationwide.

 T-Mobile 5G coverage map

 After flipping on some mmWave-based coverage in a half-dozen cities by mid-2019, T-Mobile turned its focus to using its sub-6 GHz spectrum to create a nationwide network.
-In early December 2019, that network launched covering 5,000 cities and 200 million people.
+In December 2019, that network launched covering 5,000 cities and 200 million people.

 You can see if T-Mobile 5G extends to your part of the U.S. by checking out the carrier’s 5G coverage map.

-This spring, T-Mobile added Sprint's mid-band spectrum to its 5G service in Philadelphia and New York, broadening coverage depth while also boosting speed in those two cities.
+Around a year ago, T-Mobile added Sprint's mid-band spectrum to its 5G service in Philadelphia and New York, broadening coverage depth while also boosting speed in those two cities.
 The New York expansion is particularly significant because that city was already served by T-Mobile's low-band and millimeter wave-based service.
 That means New York City is now served by all types of 5G through T-Mobile.

 T-Mobile 5G speed

-When T-Mobile turned on its nationwide network, we had a chance to test the service in Maui.
+When T-Mobile turned on its nationwide network in 2019, we had a chance to test the service in Maui.
 At the time, the Uncarrier was promising a 20% boost on download speeds over its existing LTE coverage, which is roughly what we saw when testing T-Mobile 5G with a OnePlus 7T Pro 5G McLaren.
 In some instances, 5G was much faster than T-Mobile LTE, though in a few spots, performance was actually worse.

 One encouraging test we ran at time involved downloading The Irishman off of Netflix.
 That three-hour-plus movie took 3 minutes to download over 5G; we stopped trying after 10 minutes over LTE.
 Just as important as the time was the fact that we ran this test indoors, something you really can’t do over faster mmWave-based 5G.

 Because of the coronavirus pandemic, we haven’t had the opportunity to go out and see how T-Mobile expansion in New York and other cities has improved its 5G performance.
-However, Ookla went out and did some testing, reporting a 25% jump in mean download speeds for New York between January and mid-May.
-As of the end of September, T-Mobile said the addition of Sprint's midband spectrum had boosted its average 5G download speeds to 300 Mbps.
+However, Ookla went out and did some testing, reporting a 25% jump in mean download speeds for New York between January and mid-May 2020.
+As of the end of September 2020, T-Mobile said the addition of Sprint's midband spectrum had boosted its average 5G download speeds to 300 Mbps.
 These days, if you're living in a place where T-Mobile has incorporated Sprint's mid-band spectrum, your speeds can range between 300 Mbps and 1 Gbps, T-Mobile says.

 T-Mobile 5G phones